 02

-Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 0:32, where the video says: “repo, try to search and explore.
 It'll ask you questions and then it will write the plan to a file.
 Um, similar to clock code, there's a there's a question um answer period, but I'll just tell it...”

 03